-Favorite Early American History Videos
+Early American History Videos

-As much as we love books we find it’s also helpful to use videos/DVDs to expand our understanding of a subject like history.
-Here are a few video/DVD series we have used over the years and often recommend to other families.
+As much as we love books, we also find it helpful to use videos to expand our understanding of a subject like history.
+They just bring the subject to life in ways textbooks don’t.
+These are some video/DVD series we have used over the years and often recommend to other families.

-Create Your Own History Videos
+Create Your Own American History Videos

 One of the best strategies to test for understanding is to have your children repeat back to you what they have learned about a subject.
-When we talk about reading for understanding we often practice narration which is simply having the child tell us in their own words what they read or heard.
+When we talk about reading for understanding we often practice narration, which is simply having the child tell us in their own words what they read or heard.

 Live Action Video – Children can act out a scene from American history such as the signing of the Declaration of Independence or recite a famous speech such as Patrick Henry’s “Give Me Liberty or Give Me Death” and record their performance (the video setting on a digital camera will work for this).
 We have used iMovie on our iPad to easily create and edit this type of project.

 Collection of Images – If your child is interested in a certain aspect of history you can have them collect images about that topic and use those to create a video.
 We have used Microsoft PowerPoint and Apple’s Keynote to build this type of presentation.
-Here is an example of a video a college student created using historical art to tell the story of the Early Colonial American History.
+Here is an example of a video a college student created using historical art to tell the story of the early Colonial American history.

-Stop Motion – As LEGO fans my boys have also been big stop motion video fans – those LEGO Mini Figs are great props for stop motion videos!
+Stop Motion – As LEGO fans my boys have also been big stop motion video fans – those LEGO Mini Figs are great props for stop motion videos.
 My children have been using the I Can Animate software for several years to make their own stop motion videos, but there are other free and simple stop motion movie making options available as well.
 Here is an example of a LEGO movie about the American Revolution Battles at Lexington and Concord.

 Hopefully, you and your middle schooler have fun blending history lessons and technology.